sms1989/persian-numbers-jquery-plugin/README.md

 $('selector').persianNum(options); // options as object
-options.forbiddenTag   // as array and upper case ; you can set forbidden tags to ignore them; default: 'SCRIPT' options.numberType   // as string ; you can set final digits type; default: 'persian' options.forbiddenClass    // as array and upper case ; you can set forbidden classes to ignore them; default: 'English
+options.forbiddenTag   // as array and upper case ; you can set forbidden tags to ignore them; default: 'SCRIPT' options.numberType   // as string ; you can set final digits type; default: 'persian' options.forbiddenClass    // as array and upper case ; you can set forbidden classes to ignore them; default: 'EnglishNum'

 for whole the body
 $('body').persianNum();